niklasramo/dragdoll/docs/docs/base-sensor.md

 baseSensor.cancel();
 ```

-Forcefully cancel the sensor's current drag process.
+Forcibly cancel the sensor's current drag process.
 The purpose of this method is to have a manual way of aborting the drag procedure at all times.

 ### destroy